waterbury/RetroControllerBreakout/README.md

 Delay Routine generated from "http://www.piclist.com/techref/piclist/codegen/delay.htm" Generated in 2009/2010.
 ;---------------------------------------------------------------------------------------------------------------------

 This Program comes with no warranty.
 USE AT YOUR OWN RISK.
 Free for all non-commercial use.
-Plese provide proper credit if code is used in future project.
+Please provide proper credit if code is used in future project.

 Converts Saturn, NES, and SNES Standard Game Pad protocol to Individual Button Outputs, with a pin for each button.
 Default Pin state is low.
 Pins go high with button presses